Lazaros Tsamis: Assistance to the French and his 3rd assassination attempt

 The outbreak of World War I found Greece in a period of national division, as there was intense debate among political factions that supported Eleftherios Venizelos and the participation in the war on the side of the Entente and those who supported the neutrality of the country and King Constantine I. Lazaro's pro–Venizelos sentiments that contradicted the beliefs of his old friends and corevolutionaries during the Macedonian Struggle, led him to join the Movement of National Defence.

 When the French General Maurice Sarrail, chief of the allied troops of the Macedonian front, expressed his intention to visit the region of Korestia, to inspect French troops and have a proper understanding of the region and its inhabitants, Lazaros was asked from the Government of National Defence to facilitate the French General's movements in the region.
-During their personal meeting in the summer of 1916, Lazaros Tsamis explained that the supply of the 125th French Infantry Division and the French Detachment of African Hunters, who had fortified west of Mount Voras, passsed through the bottleneck of Vigla, Pisoderi, which closed during the winter months by snow.
+During their personal meeting in the summer of 1916, Lazaros Tsamis explained that the supply of the 125th French Infantry Division and the French Detachment of African Hunters, who had fortified west of Mount Voras, passed through the bottleneck of Vigla, Pisoderi, which closed during the winter months by snow.
 This information troubled the French General who ordered the construction of a cog railway that connects the village of Alona with Vigla, Pisoderi.
 The entire construction was ready before the winter of 1917 and the Allied troops did not face any supply problems despite the harsh winter.
 When the Serbian armed forces were defeated by the Bulgarian army in the Battle of the Crna Bend (1917), Bulgaria occupied the entire region of lakes Ohrid and Prespa.

 The invasion of the Bulgarian army in the area in August 1916, resulted in the destruction and looting of Lazaros' grain warehouses in villages Laimos and Karies (Orovnik), all business premises, the fish farms facilities in Prespa, the cheese dairies in Rakiska and Gorica, the looting of his home in Pisoderi and his diesel flour mill in the village of Liqenas.
 In August 1917 a third assassination was attempted but failed due to his wife Alexandra's quick reaction.
 Lazaros was forced to leave his family home and settle temporarily for six months at Argos Orestiko in Kastoria, fearing his family's safety.
 The destruction of his businesses and the cessation of commercial activities led to major economic damage for him.